Keyfactor/pkcs12-remote-windowsorchestrator/README.md

 - If the Keyfactor Agent Configuration Wizard configured everything correctly, you should see the dialog above.

-**3a.
-(Optional) Create a JavaKeystore Certificate Store within Keyfactor Command**
+**3. Create a JavaKeystore Certificate Store within Keyfactor Command**

-If you choose to manually create a JavaKeystore store In Keyfactor Command rather than running a Discovery job to automatically find the store, you can navigate to Certificate Locations =\> Certificate Stores within Keyfactor Command to add the store.
+Navigate to Certificate Locations =\> Certificate Stores within Keyfactor Command to add a PKCS12 certificate store.
 Below are the values that should be entered.

 ![](Images/Image9.png)